patxoca/agame/README.rst

 agame
 *****

-=agame= is just a bunch of experiments about game programming, just for fun and learning.
+``agame`` is just a bunch of experiments about game programming, just for fun and learning.

 .. image:: etc/example01.png